AdherencePillProject/ADP-doc/SettingUp.md

-# Setting Web App Locally
+# Setting Web App Up Locally

 1. Change URL setting of WebSide and deploy WebServer on pm2 with port 5000